devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 # CD Pipeline
-Once you are done creating your CI pipeline, you can move start building your CD pipeline.
+Once you are done creating your CI pipeline, you can start building your CD pipeline.
 Devtron enables you to design your CD pipeline in a way that fully automates your deployments.

 ## Creating CD Pipeline